Campeonato Carioca 2012

-Delei started his professional career in 1979, playing for Fluminense.
+Delei started his career in 1979, playing for Fluminense.
 During his spell at the club, he won the Campeonato Carioca in 1980, 1983, 1984 and in 1985, and won the Campeonato Brasileiro Série A in 1984.
-He had brief careers with Palmeiras, Botafogo, Belenenses on Portugal and Atlético Paranaenseafter leaving Fluminense.
-He was capped once by the senior national team, but played for the Olympic team in 1979.
+He had brief careers with Palmeiras, Botafogo, Belenenses in Portugal and Atlético Paranaense.
+He was capped once by Brazil in 1984, but played for the Olympic team in 1979.

 CM: Pintinho (Brazil)